LED Lighting for Michigan Schools, Districts & Universities

 The single best reason to start now is the calendar.
 Get the walk and estimate done in spring, file the rebate paperwork early, and the licensed installer does the heavy lifting in June and July while the buildings are empty.
 Done right, the maintenance line in next year’s budget drops, because LED fixtures do not need the relamp visits that fluorescent and metal halide demand.

-Want brighter buildings and a lower energy bill next year?
-Get a free lighting assessment for your district, or run your buildings through the free lighting rebate savings calculator to see the numbers first.
-Zumergy connects you with the licensed installer partners who walk your buildings, spec the upgrade, and do the work.
-The assessment costs you nothing, the installer pays our referral fee, and you walk away knowing what the upgrade and the rebate are worth before you commit a dollar.
+Want the number for your district?
+Run your buildings through the free lighting rebate savings calculator, or ask us for a free estimate.
+The estimate costs you nothing, the installer pays our referral fee, and you walk away knowing what the rebate is worth before you commit a dollar.

 Frequently Asked Questions